-Graduate of National Institute for Trial Advocacy (NITA) courses in instructor training and many aspects of litigation practice.
+Todd is a graduate of National Institute for Trial Advocacy (NITA) courses in instructor training and many aspects of litigation practice.
 Before joining Fish, he was an extern law clerk to the Honorable David R. Thompson of the U.S. Court of Appeals for the Ninth Circuit.

 Representing the Johns Hopkins University in multiple patent licensing and prosecution matters including matters involving significant advances in sequencing, cancer diagnostics and cancer therapies.
 Also representing JHU in litigation against Alcon Laboratories, Inc. in which JHU’s transformative technology for retina surgery has allowed surgeons to save the vision of millions of patients worldwide.

 St. Jude Medical, et al. v.
 Volcano Corp.
 (D. Del): Successfully defended Volcano Corp. in multi-case patent litigation resulting in favorable global “walk-away” settlement and covenant not to sue.
 The technology at issue related to pressure sensing guide wires used to quantify a patient’s need for cardiac stenting.
 At trial, a Delaware jury found two St. Jude patents invalid and two others not infringed; a fifth patent was declared not infringed by the court on the eve of trial.
 In a precedential decision, the Federal Circuit dismissed St. Jude’s appeal of the Patent Trial and Appeal Board’s decision NOT to institute inter partes review of Volcano patents.

 NuVasive, Inc. adv. various Medtronic entities (S.D.
 Cal.): Successfully defended NuVasive in multi-patent infringement litigation concerning surgical methods and devices for performing spine surgery.
 NuVasive’s asserted patent was found valid and infringed after litigation that included consideration by the United States Supreme Court.